Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

-It remains to analyze the number of edges in $G$.
-Clearly, there are at most $\bigo(k^2)$ edges in $G[X]$, and at most $4k\cdot \bigo(k^2)=\bigo(k^3)$ edges between $X$ and attached bags.
-As there are at most $8k$ attached bags, and each of them is of size at most $8k$ (Lemma~\ref{lem_size_bound_of_D_1_bags}), the number of edges between vertices in attached bags is $\bigo(k^3)$.
-As discussed above, there are at most $\bigo(k^2)$ many border bags and each of them is of size at most $\nsmbg$ (due to Rule~\ref{Rule_replacing_D_2}).
+It remains to analyze the number of edges in~$G$.
+Clearly, there are at most~$\bigo(k^2)$ edges in~$G[X]$, and at most $4k\cdot \bigo(k^2)=\bigo(k^3)$ edges between~$X$ and attached bags.
+As there are at most~$8k$ attached bags, and each of them is of size at most~$8k$ (Lemma~\ref{lem_size_bound_of_D_1_bags}), the number of edges between vertices in attached bags is~$\bigo(k^3)$.
+As discussed above, there are at most~$\bigo(k^2)$ many border bags and each of them is of size at most~$\nsmbg$ (due to Rule~\ref{Rule_replacing_D_2}).
 Hence, the number of edges between vertices in border bags is bounded by $\bigo(k^2)\cdot \bigo(k^2)=\bigo(k^4)$.
-To summarize, $G$ has at most $\bigo(k^4)$ edges. \end{proof}
+According to Condition~\ref{p:nonadj} of Lemma~\ref{lem:bag-decomposition}, there are no other edges.
+Therefore,~$G$ has at most~$\bigo(k^4)$ edges. \end{proof}